-unused_ref_pic_sign_flag [ i ] equal to 1 specifies that the picture order count value of the i-th entry is greater than the value of the picture order count of the current picture. unused_ref_pic_sign_flag [ i ] equal to 0 specifies that the picture order count value of the i-th entry is smaller than the value of the picture order count of the current picture.

 Discussion on the case that the proposed syntax elements are used with a direct RPL indication

 The direct RPL signaling indicates which decoded pictures in a DPB shall be included in reference picture lists to decode the current picture.
 From the direct RPL signaling, the decoded pictures to be stored in a DPB or to be removed form a DPB cannot be explicitly/directly identified.
 This is because some decoded pictures may not be used for decoding the current picture, but may be used for decoding the subsequent pictures in decoding order.
 Those pictures shall be stored in a DPB.
 However, if a decoded picture is not used for decoding a picture and already an output, the decoded picture needs to be removed from a DPB, immediately.
 In [1], the direct RPL indication distinguishes inactive reference pictures from active reference pictures.
 However, the number of active or inactive reference pictures can be changed depending on the number of actual available reference pictures.
 Still, an additional identification is needed to sort out the pictures to be stored in a DPB from the pictures to be removed from a DPB.
 By explicitly managing the status of a decoded picture buffer with a separate set of syntax elements from the RPL indication, the proposed method can eliminate the ambiguity of the picture removal timing.